-Summer may be over, but now is the perfect time to get your seeds started for your fall vegetable garden.
+Summer may soon be over, but now is the perfect time to get your seeds started for your fall vegetable garden.
 Growing in the cooler months allows you to grow plenty of crops that otherwise may stress or bolt under hot conditions.
 With the days getting cooler, you can finally plant a handful of your favorite veggies without having to worry about them bolting before you get to enjoy them.
 Most of these crops actually THRIVE in cooler conditions and find it ideal, which make them wonderful choices for planting a fall garden.

 1. Basil: It can be grown year-round indoors or in frost-free climate.
 Basil also needs daytime temperatures over 70° F and nighttime temps over 50° F.